Pxxmie/Docker/Docker_profile.md

     nano Dockerfile
     ```

-- In the Dockerfile, copy the following script, save and exit the file.
+- In the Dockerfile, add the following content- save and exit.

     ![Alt text](images/dockerfile.png)

 ### Build the Docker Image

-- In the terminal, navigate to the directory containing your Dockerfile and index.html, and run:
+- In the terminal, navigate to the directory containing your Dockerfile and index.html, and run the command to build your docker image:

     ```
     docker build -t your_username/image_name:tag .
     ```
     ![Alt text](images/dockerbuild.png)

-### Push to Docker Hub
+### Tag the image

-Before pushing the image, you need to **tag it** with your Docker Hub username and the repository name.
+Before pushing the image, you need to **tag it** with your Docker Hub username and a desired repository name.

 ```bash
 docker tag tech254-prismika pxxmie/tech254-prismika:v1
 ```

-Push the Image:
+### Push the Image to Docker Hub

 This command will upload your image to Docker Hub.
 ```